-Who Should Read This guide is for network administrators who are responsible for operating and this Guide? maintaining network equipment.
+Who Should Read This This guide is for network administrators who are responsible for operating and Guide? maintaining network equipment.
 The guide assumes a basic working knowledge of LANs (Local Area Networks), the Internet Protocol (IP), and Simple Network Management Protocol (SNMP).

-How this Guide This guide provides detailed information about the switch's key features.
-It also is Organized describes the switch's web browser interface.
-For information on the command line interface refer to the CLI Reference Guide.
+How This Guide is This guide describes the switch's web browser interface.
+For more detailed Organized information on the switch's key features refer to the Administrator's Guide.